cirosantilli/linux-cheat/video.md

 Useful to decide which title, audio and subtitle tracks are to be extracted.

-Recommended usage: 1000 Kbps MPEG-4 Visual video and 160 Kbps AAC-LC audio in an mkv container:
+Recommended usage: 1000 kbps MPEG-4 Visual video and 160 kbps AAC-LC audio in an mkv container:

     HandBrakeCLI -B 160 -a "$a" -e x264 -f mkv -i "$i" -m -o 1.mkv -q 22 -s "$s" -t "$t"

-- `B 160`  : sound Bitrate in kbps
+- `B 160`  : sound bit rate in kbps
-- `a 1,2,3`: Audio trakcs to keep.
+- `a 1,2,3`: Audio tracks to keep.
 Default: first only.
 - `e x264` : video Encode format x264/ffmpeg4/ffmpeg2/theora.
 - `f fmt`  : container Format.
 Currently can only be `mkv` or `mp4`.
 - `m`      : extract title markers.
 - `q 22`   : CRF constant quality in the [0 ..
 50] interval.
-With x264 a recommended value is 22,
-    which takes aroun 1h for 2h film producing an output file of 2Gb with almost imperceptible quality loss.
+With x264 a recommended value is 22, which takes around 1h for 2h film producing an output file of 2Gb with almost imperceptible quality loss.
 - `s 1,2,3`: subtitle tracks to keep in the container.
 Default: none.
 - `t <title>`: title to encode.
 Can only encode one title per container.

-In an MKV, you can store MPEG-4 video created by ffmpeg or x264, or Theora video.
+In an mkv, you can store MPEG-4 video created by ffmpeg or x264, or Theora video.

 - CRF ~2hrs film:
 - CRF off = 1214 MB